golang/go/doc/godebug.md

 Go 1.24 enabled the post-quantum key exchange mechanism X25519MLKEM768 by default.
 The default can be reverted using the [`tlsmlkem` setting](/pkg/crypto/tls/#Config.CurvePreferences).
-This is can be useful when dealing with legacy TLS servers that do not handle large records correctly, causing a timeout during the handshake (bug known as [TLS post-quantum TL;DR fail](https://tldr.fail/)).
+This can be useful when dealing with buggy TLS servers that do not handle large records correctly, causing a timeout during the handshake (see [TLS post-quantum TL;DR fail](https://tldr.fail/)).
 Go 1.24 also removed X25519Kyber768Draft00 and the Go 1.23 `tlskyber` setting.

 Go 1.24 made [`ParsePKCS1PrivateKey`](/pkg/crypto/x509/#ParsePKCS1PrivateKey)